elastic/kibana/packages/kbn-openapi-bundler/README.md

 # OpenAPI Specs Bundler for Kibana

+`@kbn/openapi-bundler` is a tool for transforming multiple OpenAPI specification files (source specs) into a single bundled specification file (target spec).
+This can be used for API docs generation purposes.
+This approach allows you to:

+- Abstract away the knowledge of where you keep your OpenAPI specs, how many specs there are, and how to find them.
+The Docs team should only know where a single file is located - the bundle.
+- Omit internal API endpoints from the bundle.
+- Omit API endpoints that are hidden behind a feature flag and haven't been released yet.
+- Omit parts of schemas that are hidden behind a feature flag (e.g. a new property added to an existing response schema).
+- Omit custom OpenAPI attributes from the bundle, such as `x-codegen-enabled`, `x-internal`, and `x-modify` (see below).
+- Transform the target schema according to the custom OpenAPI attributes, such as `x-modify`.
-`@kbn/openapi-bunler` is an OpenAPI utility to produce a single bundled specification file for documentation purposes.
-Utility resolves references and inlines some of them for better readability.
-Bundled file contains only local references and paths.
+- Resolve references and inline some of them for better readability.
+The bundled file contains only local references and paths.

 ## Getting started